-This relationship between kelp forest size and reproductive coupling immediately spawns two new questions for investigation: (1) what is the spatial scale or threshold for flow modification by giant kelp sporophytes?; and (2) how can patterns of spatial variability in reproductive coupling be used to study the genetic consequences of demographic exchanges within and among giant kelp populations?
+This conceptual model immediately spawns two new questions for investigation: (1) what is the spatial scale or threshold for flow modification by giant kelp sporophytes?; and (2) how can patterns of spatial variability in reproductive coupling be used to study the genetic consequences of demographic exchanges within and among giant kelp populations?
 The first question requires extensive empirical studies of along- and across-shore flows throughout kelp forests of different sizes.
-It is important to understand quantitatively the extent to which individual sporophytes interact to modify flows over broad spatial scales, and how such flow modification varies as sporophytes are aggregated into forests.
+It is important to understand quantitatively the extent to which individual sporophytes interact to modify flows over broad spatial scales, and how such flow-modification varies as sporophytes are aggregated into forests.
 Furthermore, we need to understand how this modification varies temporally as currents fluctuate, stratification of the water column changes, and sporophytes gain and lose biomass.
 The second question cannot be addressed without a better understanding of these aspects of flow modification.
 Even then, however, the modeling of demographic exchanges will be challenging.
 Tight reproductive coupling observed in the center of the Point Loma kelp forest suggests that recruits will not be displaced far from their parents.
 Consequently, these juveniles will have a high probability of experiencing the same selective pressures as the adults, suggesting a potential for adaptation of kelp populations to local environmental conditions.
-Tight reproductive coupling and short-distance dispersal will also likely increase rates of self fertilization and may lead to small-scale genetic structure within kelp forests.
+Tight reproductive coupling and short-distance dispersal will also likely increase rates of self-fertilization and may lead to small-scale genetic structure within kelp forests.
+At the same time, however, some zoospores will leak out of the local population, even under the weakest current conditions.
+The question as to whether resulting gene flow is enough to homogenize such small-scale genetic structure can only be tested genetically by sampling giant kelp juveniles and adults within and along the outer edges of populations.
+Molecular markers necessary to test such small-scale differences in genetic similarity (e.g. microsatellites) may be the ultimate tools for studying the continuum of population connectivity.

 The realization that coupling between giant kelp zoospore production and supply is dependent on physical properties of the populations themselves, broadens our view of giant kelp as a foundation species in nearshore marine communities.
 This species not only provides the structure and energy for one of the most productive marine ecosystems in the world (Barnes and Hughes 1988), but as it now appears may also contribute to the regulation of its own distribution and abundance through feedback mechanisms involved in dispersal.
 The flow-mediated coupling that was identified in this study will also likely affect the dispersal capabilities of other kelp forest seaweeds and animals with relatively short planktonic durations.
-Giant kelp essentially creates areas of low net current displacement in coastal regions that are generally characterized by swift unidirectional currents, and therefore may significantly alter the dynamics of entire assemblages of nearshore marine organisms.
+Giant kelp essentially creates areas of low net current displacement in coastal regions that are generally characterized by swift uni-directional currents, and therefore may significantly alter the dynamics of entire assemblages of nearshore marine organisms.